What is labor?

 Labor is when the uterus contracts again and again to help the cervix open (dilate) and to thin (efface).
 The contractions get stronger with time.
 This causes the fetus to move through the birth canal.
 Labor usually starts 2 weeks before or after the estimated date of delivery.
 But no one knows exactly what triggers the start of labor.

 Signs of labor vary from person to person to woman because each person has a slightly different labor.
 Some common signs of labor are:

 Bloody show.
 A small amount of mucus slightly mixed with blood may come out of the vagina.

 Contractions.
 Contractions (uterine muscle spasms) occurring at intervals of less than 10 minutes are often a sign that labor has started.
 Contractions may happen more often and get stronger as labor progresses.

 Rupture of amniotic sac (bag of waters).
 Labor sometimes starts with amniotic fluid gushing or leaking from the vagina.
-Women who have a rupture of the amniotic sac should go to the hospital right away and contact their healthcare provider.
-Most women go into labor within hours after the amniotic sac breaks.
+People who have a rupture of the amniotic sac should go to the hospital right away and contact their healthcare provider.
+Most people go into labor within hours after the amniotic sac breaks.
 If your labor still has not started, you may need to stay in the hospital to have labor induced.
 This step is often taken to prevent infections and delivery problems.

 If you are not sure if labor is starting, call your healthcare provider.